awesome-spectral-indices/awesome-spectral-indices/README.md

 ## Spectral Indices

-The ready-to-use curated list of spectral indices ([check the list here](https://github.com/davemlz/awesome-ee-spectral-indices/blob/main/spectral-indices-list.csv)) is presented in the `spectral-indices-list.json` file.
-From the `json` file a `csv` file is created: `spectral-indices-list.csv`.
+The ready-to-use curated list of spectral indices ([check the list here](https://github.com/davemlz/awesome-ee-spectral-indices/blob/main/output/spectral-indices-dict.json)) is presented in the `spectral-indices-dict.json` file.
+This file is used by the [eemont Python package](https://github.com/davemlz/eemont) in order to compute spectral indices (Python API) and by the [spectral module](https://code.earthengine.google.com/?accept_repo=users/dmlmont/spectral) in order to access the spectral indices in the Code Editor (JavaScript API).
-Additionally, the `spectral-indices-dict.json` is created from the original `json` file to be used by the [eemont Python package](https://github.com/davemlz/eemont).

 ### Attributes